UW-Madison Box - Clients and Syncing

 With Box, you are not limited to your computer—Box and other third-party developers have created a variety of apps for use with mobile devices.
 These apps include Box Sync for Android and iOS, as well as additional apps for Android and iOS.

-For links to downloads and helpful support articles, please see: UW-Madison Box - Mobile Overview
+For links to Box mobile device support articles, please see:

 For Microsoft Office files like Word documents, Excel spreadsheets, and PowerPoint presentations, Box has also released an official Office add-on that lets you take syncing to a whole new level.
 With this add-on, you can connect directly to your Box account from Office, which means that you can open, edit, and save your Box files without ever leaving your Office application.